coldclimate/theapproachablegeek.co.uk/content/blog/ssh-into-kobo-and-android.md

 # Kobo eReader
 It's a good little device and unlocking ssh was pretty easy.
+Please note not all Kobo devices and versions of their firmware will support this.
+I beleive (thanks [misc](https://social.ephaone.org/@misc/statuses/01KHGWD9H1N4J0ABZAY79MY30T)) only version 4.44 and above will.
+You can find more about Kobo firmware over here on [pgaskin](https://pgaskin.net/KoboStuff/kobofirmware.html)

 1. Mount it over USB
 2. Show hidden files (command+shift+fullstop on a Mac)